Teach teens what they need to know so they can be empowered to lead a life of purpose and independence.

-Discovery Ranch for Girls is an experiential and relationship-based Residential Treatment Center (RTC).
+Discovery Ranch South is an experiential and relationship-based Residential Treatment Center (RTC).

 The teens who come to our school want genuine relationships with other people.
 However, often they struggle in navigating relationships.
-Many of the troubled teens who come to Discovery Ranch for Girls have a hard time feeling worthy of close, healthy relationships.
+Many of the troubled teens who come to Discovery Ranch South have a hard time feeling worthy of close, healthy relationships.

 Residential Treatment Center for Teens